camunda/camunda-docs-manual/content/user-guide/process-engine/process-instance-migration.md

 ## Creating a Migration Plan

-A migration plan can be created using the API `RuntimeService#createMigrationPlan` and defines how migration should be performed.
+A migration plan can be created by using the API `RuntimeService#createMigrationPlan`.
+It defines how migration should be performed.
-A migration plan contains the ids of the source and target process definition as well as a list of migration instructions.
+A migration plan contains the IDs of the source and target process definition as well as a list of migration instructions.
 A migration instruction is a mapping from activities in the source process definition to activities in the target process definition.